MMNXII/etch-a-sketch/README.md

 link to project tutorial: https://www.theodinproject.com/courses/web-development-101/lessons/etch-a-sketch-project

 to view locally: 1.) download zip file
-		 2.) extract folder inside zip file to somewhere on your computer 3.) right click on "index.html" and open in a web browser (preferably Google Chrome) 4.) enjoy!
+		 2.) extract folder inside zip file to a location on your computer 3.) right click on "index.html" and open in a web browser (preferably Google Chrome) 4.) enjoy!